mrDarcyMurphy/is/README.md

 A simple validation module striving for code minimalism, a clear declarative syntax, and a thorough test suite.

-Pairs with [prove](https://github.com/mikefrey/prove) to for validation sugar.
+Pairs with [prove](https://github.com/mikefrey/prove) for validation sugar.

 ## Installation